-Although I am musician at heart, I currently work towards a PhD that focuses on the life and works of vibraphonist Milt Jackson, in which a cognitively informed music analysis of jazz and improvised musics is at the centre of attention.
-Aside history and cognition, my academic interests include popular music(s), cultural anthropology, music and migration, film music and critical theory.
-I am a teaching affiliate at the University of Nottingham where I teach on the modules 'Topics and Issues in Jazz', 'Film Music', 'Repertoires', 'Elements of Music', 'Skills in Composition', 'Performance Workshops' and 'Research Techniques' for MA students .
+Although I am musician at heart, I have recently completed a PhD that focused on the life and works of vibraphonist Milt Jackson, in which a cognitively informed music analysis of jazz and improvised musics is at the centre of attention.
+Aside history and cognition, my academic interests include popular music(s), cultural anthropology, music and migration, film music and topics in critical theory.
 I am also keen on writing for the public press; below you can find a list of selected publications in academic and public spheres.

 Gagatsis, Alexander.
 “Speaking the Sound: Schema Theory and Jazz Improvisation Explored in the Music of Milt Jackson.”
 Musicology Research: Music as Creative Process and Creative Product: Explorations through Analysis, Composition and Performance 1 (2016): 1–21.